EllipseFit 3.1.1Macintosh 10.5

 Graphical displays of ellipsoid data include Nadai and Flinn graphs.
 Data can be directly digitized from photographs, or can be imported using comma or tab delimited spreadsheet files.
 Graphs can be exported as bitmap images in various formats, or as vector graphics files which can be imported into graphics editing programs, such as Adobe Illustrator.

-Version 3.1.0 is the release that will be used for the 2014 Structural Geology and Tectonics Forum, at the Colorado School of Mines in June, where I will be teaching a strain workshop with Paul Karabinos and Matty Mookerjee.
-This new version contains additional statistical procedures, including graphical confidence regions, and ellipsoid error analysis.
-A new implementation is Shan's (2011) mean log likelihood function (MLLF) maximization, an objective procedure for determining strain from Fry-type data.
-This release also includes significant progress on the User Manual, with tutorial exercises.
+Version 3.1.0 was the release used for the 2014 Structural Geology and Tectonics Forum, at the Colorado School of Mines in June, where I taught a strain workshop with Paul Karabinos and Matty Mookerjee.
+This version contains additional statistical procedures, including graphical confidence regions, ellipsoid error analysis, and Shan's (2011) mean log likelihood function (MLLF) maximization, an objective procedure for determining strain from Fry-type data.
+This release included significant progress on the User Manual, with tutorial exercises.
+Version 3.1.1 has several fixes from that version.

-The new User Manual is 60 pages, and can take a long time to load in your browser.
+The User Manual can take a long time to load in your browser.
 I recommend right-clicking on the link and saving it to a local folder.
 The manual is also included in the software packages.